b02k11/Ansible-cmdb/document.md

 `.tpl` file.
 This lets you implement your own templates.
 For example:

     $ ansible-cmdb -t /home/fboender/my_template out/ > my_template.html

-## Template parameters

-Some templates support parameters that influence their output.
-Parameters are specified using the `-p` or `--parameter` option to `ansible-cmdb`.
-Multiple parameters may be specified by separating them with commas.
-There must be *no* spaces in the parameters.

-For example, to specify the `html_fancy` template with local Javascript libraries and closed trees:

-    ansible-cmdb -t html_fancy -p local_js=1,collapsed=1 out > overview.html

 ## Available templates